-Accounting and Administrative Services Unit
+- Accounting and Administrative Services Unit

 If any worker’s request for excused absence is not approved, such disapproval shall be subject to appeal to the County Manager whose decision shall be final.

-Shop stewards working P.M. shifts shall be provided one hour of paid release time to attend monthly Steward Council meetings held in the evening, not to exceed eight times per year.
-Shop stewards working day shifts shall be provided one hour of paid release time to attend monthly Steward Council meetings held during the day, not to exceed four times per year.
+Shop stewards working P.M. shifts shall be provided two hours of paid release time to attend monthly steward council meetings held in the evening, not to exceed eight (8) times per year.
+Shop stewards working day shifts shall be provided two hours of paid release time to attend monthly steward council meetings held during the day, not to exceed four (4) times per year.
 The number of stewards released shall not exceed thirty in any given month.
 The Union shall provide updated lists of stewards to Employee Relations on a quarterly basis.
 Only stewards on the lists shall be eligible for release time.
 It is acknowledged that the County will attempt to provide such release time, but that each instance must be considered on a case-by-case basis and the County shall not unreasonably deny requests.
 Any denial of requested time off may be appealed to the Human Resources Director, whose decision shall be final.

 The Union shall notify the County in advance of an investigatory meeting if an additional steward is required to attend for the purpose of taking notes.
 Unless the County objects, an additional steward may be released for this purpose.